amanraghuvanshi/GRPC-GO/readme.md

 # **Talks on the API**

 * In the server as well as the client for the unary we have seperate relation, where the client will send one request and the server will respond with the HelloResponse**

+* We are sending a request with no params but we are expecting some response and the server should respond